Things to do in Seattle when it rains? You are in Seattle and it’s raining outside. Of course, you are thinking about what to do.

 Visit the Seattle Aquarium: 1483 Alaskan Way, Seattle, WA 98101

-Visit the Amazon Spheres in Seattle
+Get Out of the Rain in the Amazon Spheres in Seattle

 The Amazon Spheres (located at first and Lenora) is one of the most beautiful buildings recently constructed in Seattle.